Friday, June 4, 2010

 During one study session, we ended up discussing classical music.
 Bikar Singh was the one who talked the most that day.
 He brought up a series of names like Strauss, Tchaikovsky, Chopin, their styles of music, names of their masterpieces, etc. The rest of us were dumbfounded and listened with full admiration as we had so little knowledge on the subject.
 Bikar Singh was our hero of the day.

-A few weeks later, six of us went to Bikar Singh’s hostel to play football.
+A few weeks later, five of us went to Bikar Singh’s hostel to play football.
 After our football session, we went to Bikar’s room to take shower.
 In his room, some of us requested Bikar Singh to show us his grand collection of classical music.
 Bikar searched through his cassette tapes and coyly pulled out one miserable cassette tape with the title “Hooked on Classics” and declared that it was his one and only classical music collection.
 Needless to say, Bikar Singh was verbally bashed by us for the rest of that day.

 When I listened to music on CD in late 80s, 90s and 2000s, the only classical music CD that I ever purchased was “Hooked on Classics” too.